-Employing both data sets (high and low mode), we performed an MCMC sampling of the posterior probability density function for the parameter space of the two models simultaneously (since some of the free parameters are shared by both models).
-We used a Gaussian prior for the temperature of the star centered on the value measured by \cite{shahbaz22} during the disc state, $T_*$ = ($6128\pm33$)\,K. Gaussian priors have also been used for the parameters $\alpha_1$ (centered on $0.2\pm0.2$) and $\alpha_2$ (centered on $-0.7\pm0.2$), following the results of \cite{bogdanov18}.
+Employing both datasets (high and low mode), we performed an MCMC sampling of the posterior probability density function for the parameter space of the two models simultaneously (since some of the free parameters are shared by both models).
+We used a Gaussian prior for the temperature of the star centred on the value measured by \cite{shahbaz22} during the disc state, $T_*$ = ($6128\pm33$)\,K. Gaussian priors have also been used for the parameters $\alpha_1$ (centred on $0.2\pm0.2$) and $\alpha_2$ (centred on $-0.7\pm0.2$), following the results of \cite{bogdanov18}.
 We note that we also tried wider Gaussian priors for these parameters, resulting in wider posterior distributions with medians compatible with the results below within 1--2$\sigma$.
-For all other parameters, we used uniform priors in very wide intervals to sample a large region of the parameter space (see last column of Table\,\ref{Tab:fit_res}).
+For all other parameters, we used uniform priors in very wide intervals to sample a large region of the parameter space (see the last column of Table\,\ref{Tab:fit_res}).
 This is of great importance to minimise the probability that the actual source parameters fall outside the region sampled by the chosen priors.